 No, not when they are properly designed and maintained.

-Salt water hot tubs use a small amount of salt to generate sanitizer, not to create a high-salinity environment like ocean water.
+Salt water hot tubs use a small amount of salt to generate sanitizer — not to create a high-salinity environment like ocean water.
 In modern systems, the salt level is relatively low and controlled.

 Corrosion is not caused simply by the presence of salt.
 It happens when water chemistry is unbalanced or components are not designed for the system they are in.
+This distinction is where most confusion comes from.

 What Actually Causes Corrosion in a Hot Tub?

 Corrosion is a water chemistry issue, not a brand or system issue.
+The most common causes include:

 - Low pH (Acidic Water): Water that is too acidic can break down metals and components over time.